gabrielcmoraru/node-todo-app/README.md

   - `build`: creates production build bundle for the client (default CRA script)

 ### Production mode (on your local machine)
- - Step 1: run `yarn build` in client folder to create production bundle
+ - Step 1: run `yarn build` in client folder to create production bundle (on production the react-query development console is removed)
  - Step 2: run `yarn start` in main folder, opening the url showed in the CLI (should be http://localhost:3030) will allow you to interact with the client build folder which is being served via the express server